Maggie de la Riva rape case: Trial

 After de la Riva recovered, she and her family filed a rape case in the Quezon City Court of First Instance (the predecessor to the Regional Trial Court system).
 Estanislao Fernández offered his services to the family.
+Former assistant Quezon City fiscal Oscar "Oca" Inocentes was the public prosecutor, who later became a Quezon City Judge.

 José was the first apprehended near his home, as he was walking along Buendia Avenue and the arresting officers working undercover as ice cream vendors.
 After learning of his arrest, Pineda, Cañal, and Aquino fled to Batangas where they dined at a restaurant and stayed at a resthouse using false names.
 They moved to another resthouse where Cañal and Pineda were arrested, while Aquino escaped to Taal.
 After days of hiding, Aquino surrendered to the wife of the Batangas governor.

 De la Riva moved from her home in New Manila to a safehouse in Camp Crame after she was threatened.
 The trial began on July 11, 1967, in the Quezon City Court of First Instance, presided by Lourdes Paredes San Diego.
 Pineda claimed they had raped and assaulted de la Riva as retribution for hitting their car.
 In addition, he claimed to have bribed de la Riva for ₱1,000 for a striptease, asserting that she had willingly complied.

 On October 2, 1967, the Court found all of the accused guilty of committing forcible abduction with rape under Article 335 of the Revised Penal Code and sentenced each of them to death by electrocution, along with a ₱10,000 penalty each to indemnify de la Riva.

 Appeals and executions

 Imprisonment and appeals

 The four men were sent to Muntinlupa National Penitentiary during the appeals process.
-While in prison, they met American Protestant missionary Olga Robertson, who resided outside the prison complex and devoted most of her time to prison ministry.
-Robertson visited the three condemned and asked they memorize Bible verse John 14:6.
-Three months later, she visited the men again to discover they were no longer interested in spiritual things.
-Determined to save their souls, she returned the day before their scheduled execution: Aquino quickly recited John 14:6 while José was faint with grief and fear.

-On December 28, 1970, Rogelio Cañal died from a drug overdose, two years before the executions.
+On December 28, 1970, Rogelio Cañal died from a drug overdose, less than seventeen months before the executions.
 In a per curiam judgment in G.R.
 No. L-28232 on February 6, 1971, the Supreme Court modified the RTC decision, to declare the following:

 "... appellants Jaime G. Jose, Rogelio Sevilla, Basilio Pineda, Jr., and Edgardo P. Aquino are pronounced guilty of the complex crime of forcible abduction with rape, and each and every one of them is likewise convicted of three (3) other crimes of rape.
 As a consequence thereof, each of them is hereby sentenced to four (4) death penalties; all of them shall, jointly and severally, indemnify the complainant of the sum of ₱10,000 in each of the four crimes, or a total of ₱40,000; and each shall pay one-fourth (1/4) of the costs."